sever-sever/vyos-kvm/README.md

 # vyos-kvm
 Adding VyOS instances with ansible.
 Require intstall pkg "expect"

-Install VM's and provide ip address on eth0 via dhcp and ssh access to them via ssh-key.
+Install VM's and provide ip address on eth0 from vars and ssh access to them via ssh-key.

 Params of VMs in the file vars/guests.yml